 - Oil & gas facilities

 The decommissioning of these obsolete assets must be done in a way that addresses environmental considerations and adheres to ever-tightening regulation.
 It also comes at a significant cost to the energy company.
-The United Nations Industrial Development Organisation estimates that there are more than 29,000 power plants and 35,000 coal mines worldwide.
-Decommissioning a single asset can cost more than $1 billion.
-In the nuclear and mining sectors, needs such as continuing physical maintenance dramatically increase the final decommissioning cost, as well as the decommissioning period.
+The United Nations Industrial Development Organisation estimates that there are more than 29,000 power plants and 35,000 coal mines worldwide.1 Decommissioning a single asset can cost more than $1 billion.2 In the nuclear and mining sectors, needs such as continuing physical maintenance dramatically increase the final decommissioning cost, as well as the decommissioning period.

-Pre-funding: a potential solution
+Pre-funding: a novel solution to decommissioning

 At BNP Paribas Asset Management, we believe companies should seek to pre-fund the decommissioning of mining, coal, nuclear and oil & gas assets, known as decommissioning liabilities.
 By matching future decommissioning liabilities and avoiding potential cash-flow drawdowns, such a strategy can offer a number of advantages, including: